robashton/purerl-cookbook/editors/vim.rst

 With Language Server
 ********************

 This is now my preferred way to set up my editor, as projects targetting LSP are far likely to be maintained as they're agnostic to underlying technology choices.
-(Relying on random Github repos with vim script in for uncommon language integration is a bit old hat).
+(Relying on random Github repos with vim script in for uncommon language integration is asking for trouble).

 What we need is